codecrafters-io/build-your-own-redis/solutions/csharp/init/explanation.md

-The entry point for your Redis implementation is in `Server.cs`.
+The entry point for your Redis implementation is in `src/Server.cs`.

 Study and uncomment the relevant code: